webpack/changelog-v5/guides/persistent-caching.md

 # Performance optimizations

 Hashing and timestamping a large part of node_modules for build and normal dependencies would be pretty expensive, and would slow down webpack a lot.
-To avoid this webpack includes a performance optimization that skips over files in `node_modules` by default and uses the `version` and `name` in `package.json`s as source of truth.
+To avoid this webpack includes a performance optimization that skips over files in `node_modules` by default and uses the `version` and `name` in `package.json` as a source of truth.

 This optimization will be used for all paths in the configuration option `cache.managedPaths`.
 It defaults to the `node_modules` directory in which webpack is installed.